See all five of Harrison's celebrated timekeepers together in Ships, Clocks & Stars – now open at the National Maritime Museum.

 John, now 79 years old, made an appeal to the highest authority in Britain.
 On 31 January 1772, an approach was made to King George III, via a letter to his private astronomer at Richmond, Dr Stephen Demainbray.
 William was summoned for an interview with the King himself, at which the King is said to have remarked

-... these people have been cruelly wronged... ,
+... these people have been cruelly treated... ,

 By God, Harrison, I will see you righted!

 H5 was put on trial by the King himself in 1772, and performed superbly.
-The Board of Longitude, however, refused to recognise the results of this trial, so John and William petitioned Parliament.
-They were finally awarded £8750 by Act of Parliament in June 1773.
-Perhaps more importantly, John Harrison was finally recognised as having solved the longitude problem.
+The Commissioners of Longitude, however, refused to recognise the results of this trial, so John and William petitioned Parliament.
+John Harrison was finally awarded £8750 by Act of Parliament in June 1773.
+Perhaps more importantly, he was finally recognised as having provided a solution to the longitude problem.